Green's function for chordal SLE curves: Introduction

 It is also interesting to study the Green's functions for other types of SLE such as radial SLE, SLE$_\kappa(\rho)$, or stopped SLE.
 In \cite{radial-Green}, the authors proved the existence of the conformal radius version of one-point Green's function for radial SLE.

 The rest of the paper is organized as the following.
-In section \ref{Prelim} we go over basic definitions and tools that we need from complex analysis and SLE theory.
-Then in section \ref{mainestimates} we describe the main estimates that we need to show convergence, continuity and lower bound.
-One of them is a generalization of the main result in \cite{RZ} which quantifies the probability that SLE can go back and forth between a set of points.
-We prove this estimate in the Appendix.
-In section \ref{maintheorems} we state our main results in the form that we prove them.
-After that in section \ref{proof1} we use estimates provided in section \ref{mainestimates} to show existence and continuity of the Green's function following a method initiated in \cite{LW}.
-We prove these two theorems together by induction on the number of the points.
-Finally in section \ref{proof2} we prove the sharp lower bound for Green's function given in Theorem \ref{strong-lower}. \smallbreak
+In Section \ref{Prelim} we go over basic definitions and tools that we need from complex analysis and SLE theory.
+Then in Section \ref{mainestimates} we describe the main estimates that we need to show convergence, continuity and lower bound.
+One of them is a generalization of the main result in \cite{RZ} which quantifies the probability that SLE can go back and forth between a set of points, and its proof is postponed to the Appendix.
+In Section \ref{maintheorems} we state our main results, and then in Section \ref{proof1} we use estimates provided in Section \ref{mainestimates} to show existence and continuity of the Green's function.
+We prove the theorems by induction on the number of the points following a method initiated in \cite{LW}, which is to write the $n$-point Green’s function in terms of an expectation of $(n-1)$-point Green's function with respect to two-sided radial SLE.
+Finally in Section \ref{proof2} we prove sharp lower bounds for Green's functions, which match the upper bounds obtained in \cite{RZ}. \smallbreak

 \textbf{Acknowledgment.} The authors acknowledge Gregory Lawler, Brent Werness and Julien Dub\'edat for helpful discussions.
 Dapeng Zhan's work is partially supported by a grant from NSF (DMS-1056840) and a grant from the Simons Foundation (\#396973).